tanaikech/FetchApp/README.md

 # Overview

-**This is a GAS library for creating and requesting the type of multipart/form-data using Google Apps Script.
-This library enhances Class UelFetchApp of Google Apps Script.**
+**This is a Google Apps Script library which enhances Class UrlFetchApp to assist in creating and requesting multipart/form-data.**

 <a name="description"></a>

 # Description

-In order to fetch data from URL, there is [Class UrlFetchApp](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app) in Google Apps Script.
-As the method for fetching, there is the method of [`fetch(url, params)`](<https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app#fetch(String,Object)>).
-In the current stage which was released this library, when user want to request with [the type of multipart/form-data](https://www.w3.org/TR/html5/sec-forms.html#multipart-form-data), the request body is required to be created by the user.
-But it is [a bit difficult to create the request body](https://gist.github.com/tanaikech/d595d30a592979bbf0c692d1193d260c).
-I thought that if the request body for the type of multipart/form-data can be easily created, it might be also useful for other users.
-So I created this as a GAS library.
+Google Apps Script provides [Class UrlFetchApp](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app) with a fetch method [`fetch(url, params)`](<https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app#fetch(String,Object)>), however, the request body for [multipart/form-data](https://www.w3.org/TR/html5/sec-forms.html#multipart-form-data), must be created by the user, and it is [a bit difficult to do so](https://gist.github.com/tanaikech/d595d30a592979bbf0c692d1193d260c).
+I've created this library in the hope that simplification of this process would be useful for others.

 <a name="methods"></a>